Speckled bush-cricket: Habitat

 This species mainly occurs in dry shrubby environments, in open woodland, in scrub, hedgerows and in gardens, with birch, bramble and gorse.
+The nymphs can be found in low vegetation while adults are more likely to be found high up in trees.

 Description

-Leptophyes punctatissima can reach a body length of about 10–15 mm.
-These bush-crickets are mainly grass-green with minute black speckles (more evident in the nymphs), as reflected in the common and Latin name of the species.
-Its colouring and secretive lifestyle, hidden away in the undergrowth, mean that it often passes unnoticed.
-The dorsal surface of the abdomen features an orangey-brown stripe; this is more pronounced in the male than the female.
+The speckled bush-cricket can reach a body length of about 10–15 mm.
+It is green with minute black speckles all over its body (more evident in the nymphs), as reflected in the common and Latin name of the species.
+Its colouring and secretive lifestyle, hidden away in the undergrowth, means that it often passed unnoticed.
+The dorsal surface of the abdomen features an orange-brown stripe; this is more pronounced in the male than the female.
 A yellow-white stripe extends backwards from the eyes.
 The lower legs and feet are brownish.
 The antennae are twice as long as the body.
-The species is brachypterous: the male's forewings are reduced to small flaps, and those of the female are even more reduced.
+The species is brachypterous meaning the male's forewings are reduced to small flaps, and those of the female are even more reduced.
 The hindwings are completely absent, and both males and females are flightless.
 The female's ovipositor is laterally compressed and curves sharply upwards.